MrCornau/HowToFindLeadUsersOnline-Fast/README.md

    ├─ matcherFunctions.py #Helperfunctions
 ```

-For finding patterns as 'I have created' we recommend using a rule-based approach.
-When analyzing the corpus it is recommended, to save as many features as possible, to create further data analysis tasks.
-Most important is that you preserve the date, to check the occurrences of a topic over time.
-For topic extraction, f.e. in trend/market forums, you can use rather a word list or use a semantic search.
-This involves searching for trend-describing terms within the forums of the market.
-The same applies in reverse in forums from the trend.
+For finding patterns like "I created" we recommend using a rule-based approach.
+When analyzing the corpus, it is recommended to save as many features as possible to create further data analysis tasks.
+Most importantly, keep the date to check the occurrence of a topic over time.
+For topic extraction, for example in trending/market forums, you can rather use a word list or use semantic search.
+This involves searching for trend-describing terms in market forums.
+The same applies vice versa in forums from the trend.
 In overlapping forums, search for both types of keywords in a row.
+[DoubleMatcher](####double-matcher)

 ![Header Image](https://github.com/MrCornau/HowToFindLeadUsersOnline-Fast/blob/main/Assets/Patterns.jpg?raw=true)

 #### 1. InventionMatcher | <sub><sup>01_FindPatterns.py</sup></sub>

-The Innovations Matcher searches for sentences in which a user reports that she has created something or wants to create something.
-For this purpose, we used verbs that were defined based on our analysis of a DIY forum.
-Also operators were used in the rules, which lead to the fact that a word may not occur once or several times.
-Thus, different building blocks of sentences could be marked as optional.
-Thus sentences like 'I have created' were discovered as well as 'I will create or I have created'.
+The Innovations Matcher searches for sentences in which a user reports that they have created something or want to create something.
+To do this, we used verbs that were defined based on our analysis of a home improvement forum.
+Also, operators were used in the rules that result in a word not being allowed to occur once or more than once.
+This allowed various sentence components to be marked as optional.
+Thus, sentences such as "I have created" were detected as well as "I will create or I have created."

 ```
 InventionMatcher = Matcher(nlp.vocab)